nikis05/coding-challenge/README.md

 ## Part 3
 Code a component.

 In this challenge, you will be asked to code a partial clone of a component from Ant Design library.
 It is prohibited to use any third-party UI libraries under the hood.
+If you are stuck, feel free to ask specific, well formed questions.

 Create a directory at the root of the repo named `component`.
 Initialise it as an NPM package and configure Storybook.
 Create a single story that renders the component, and renders its current value as a raw JSON string next to it.